jlkiri/kirillvasiltsov.com/content/writing/write-deploy-lambda-image-glitch/index.md

 ---
 title: "Writing and deploying Rust Lambda function to AWS: Image glitch as a service"
 date: 2021-10-28
-summary: Build and deploy a nanoservice that responds with glitched images in Rust.
+description: Build and deploy a nanoservice that responds with glitched images in Rust.
 language: en
 ---